 Set a date and the van will show up -- not a DIY installation

 Schedule: They will set up a 2 hour time frame for installation.

 Installation: This is where they get a lot of bad reputation.
 Anything from broken door frames to faulty sensors have been reported.
 Now that they have a few years under their feet things should improve on this end but expect delays or mistakes from the technician.

 All Set: All equipment is wireless unless you paid extra for some hard wired home automation equipment.
 The tech will teach you how to use the security system, setup a verbal password and show you how to control it with your smartphone.
 Make sure you are present when the technician has completed the job so you can see how to run the alarm system.

 Editors ratings for XFINITY Home

 Start up costs - 2/5 stars

 Overall - 1.5 out of 5 stars

 While they are still getting their business in order, we suggest using a different company.
-We have more negative customer complaints in the section below then any other of the 50 companies reviewed on our website.
-While they have good equipment they lack in too many other things to be considered a top contender.
+There are more negative customer reviews in the section below then any other of the 50+ security systems we have reviewed.
+While they have good equipment they lack in too many other areas to be a top contender.

 Have you had any experience with XFINITY Home Security?
 If so, please share below.